 Most true ferns are safe for cats, even if they ingest them.
 The ASPCA has a list of true ferns:

 Now, plants that aren’t true ferns and merely look similar or have “fern” in their names can be a different story.
-A good example is the asparagus fern, also known as sprengeri fern, lace fern, or emerald fern, is a popular houseplant that isn’t really a fern at all.
+A good example is the asparagus fern, also known as sprengeri fern, lace fern, or emerald fern, which is a popular houseplant that isn’t really a fern at all.

 Signs of Fern Toxicity in Cats